nim-lang/Nim/doc/manual.rst

   fn()

-**Note:** `getCurrentException()` and `getCurrentExceptionMsg()` are not available for imported exceptions.
+**Note:** `getCurrentException()` and `getCurrentExceptionMsg()` are not available for imported exceptions from C++.
 One needs to use the `except ImportedException as x:` syntax and rely on functionality of the `x` object to get exception details.